-Spell the numbers out loud in class, and instead of chanting, encourage individual responses.
-Ask questions about the number of things they have at home, like how many siblings, or pets.
-Number songs and mathematical conversations will help them connect with the ideas.
+Spell the numbers out loud in class, and instead of chanting, ask for individual responses.
+Also, encourage pupils to break up numbers.
+Six hundred and thirty-four might seem like a brand-new spelling, but they already should know how to spell six, hundred, and thirty-four.
+The spellings that may to new include the word thousand, and all the ordinal numbers after tenth..
+Spelling tests should be a good way to keep these spellings from being forgotten.
+To help with placement, colourful number lines, as well as other visuals could be helpful.
 When you see the confusion bar, take note of how many pupils fall under each level.
-If pupils are at level 3 or below, have them solve the equivalent math lab pages in pairs, having weaker students work with more confident students.
+If pupils are at a level 3 or below, have them solve the equivalent Math Lab pages in pairs, having weaker students work with more confident students.
 First do allow the class to collectively ask questions.
 If all pupils are at a 4 or above, move on to the next activity.